 E-Cigarettes and Vaping

 Vaping and e-cigarettes are treated the same as traditional smoking at SJU.
 They are not permitted indoors anywhere in the airport, including restrooms, gate areas, lounges, and restaurants.
-All vaping must take place in the outdoor designated smoking zones.
+All vaping must take place in the outdoor designated smoking areas.
 TSA allows e-cigarettes and vape devices in carry-on bags but not in checked luggage.

 Summary